The Kiek in de Kök Fortifications Museum consists of four medieval defence towers and underground passages:

-The museum has three sections that are accessible to the public and can be visited either in combination or separately.
+The museum has three sections that can be visited either in combination or separately (ticket info).

 The Kiek in de Kök artillery tower